seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 *\[Leaps into the grave]*
 Now pile your dust upon the quick and dead,
 Till of this flat a mountain you have made,
 To o'ertop old Pelion, or the skyish head
+Of blue Olympus. /

 **HAMLET**
 *\[Advancing]*
-What is he whose grief
+/ What is he whose grief
 Bears such an emphasis? whose phrase of sorrow
 Conjures the wandering stars, and makes them stand
 Like wonder-wounded hearers?
 This is I,